LCC-CIT-S25/cs162c-recursive-sort/Assignment.md

 # Objective

+1. Practice recursive approaches to problem solving
+2. Practice sorting
+3. Practice use of 2D arrays

 ## Recursive sorting
 - [ ] Update README.md with description of the algorithms
 - [ ] Add a new file to implement a recursive integer sorting algorithm